-INTRO4 Hello, I am calling to continue the survey that we started in a previous call, regarding the care that [SAMPLE MEMBER NAME] received from [HOME HEALTH AGENCY].
+INTRO4 Hello, I am calling to continue the survey that we started in a previous call, regarding the care that [SAMPLE MEMBER NAME] received from [AGENCY NAME].
 I’d like to continue with the interview now.

 CONTINUE WITH INTERVIEW AT FIRST UNANSWERED QUESTION